Financial Leverage: Definition, How It Works, and How It’s Measured

 • Interest Coverage Ratio

-While the Debt to Equity Ratio is the most commonly used leverage ratio, the above three ratios are also used frequently in corporate finance to measure a company’s leverage.
+While the debt-to-equity ratio is the most commonly used leverage ratio, the three ratios are frequently used by finance professionals in corporate finance to measure a company’s leverage.

 Risks of Financial Leverage